Harshal-SL/Donatio/README.md

-# Donato
+# Donatio

-Donato - An Integrated Platform that Connects donar with the donation center.
+Donatio - An Integrated Platform that Connects donar with the donation center .

 ## Project Summary